Backendless/ui-builder-library/components/bl-transitions-component/README.md

 <img alt="Close button logic" src="example-images/enable_dynamic_content.jpg" />

 2. Run the action `Set Content Loaded` when your components are fully rendered.
 It could be done in `On ...
-Mount handlers`.
+Mount` handlers.

 <img alt="Close button logic" src="example-images/add_setContentLoaded_in_onLoadEvent.jpg" width="900" />